contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 example_redis.test.default [10.22.1.26] 6375 (?) : Connection timed out
 ```

-Note that ports 6377-6379 are `open`, which means that network is
+Note that ports 6377-6379 are not `timing out`, which means that network is
 not dropping packets sent to the target `example_redis` service.
+The reason
+only `6379` shows open is because redis container is listening on the port.

 3\.
 Stop and clean up the demo environment: